HyperRHO S / D Mini-Dose Side Effects

 Applies to rho (d) immune globulin: injectable, powder for solution, solution

-Along with its needed effects, rho (d) immune globulin (the active ingredient contained in HyperRHO S / D Mini-Dose) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by rho (d) immune globulin (the active ingredient contained in HyperRHO S / D Mini-Dose).
+In the event that any of these side effects do occur, they may require medical attention.

 - Bloody urine

 - decreased frequency of urination or amount of urine

 - increased blood pressure

 - nausea or vomiting

 - swelling of the face, fingers, or lower legs

 Some of the side effects that can occur with rho (d) immune globulin may not need medical attention.
 As your body adjusts to the medicine during treatment these side effects may go away.
 Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
 If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common